One Revealing Instagram Tells Us Everything About Taylor Swift

 This particular picture features the two women staring at Swift's phone during Gigi Hadid's Tommy Hilfiger fashion show.
 Wonder what are they doing?

-Swift's caption seems way more believable: "Looking up videos of kittens hugging each other, probably."
+Swift's caption though seems way more believable: "Looking up videos of kittens hugging each other, probably."

 This particular picture features the two women staring at Swift's phone during Gigi Hadid's Tommy Hilfiger fashion show.
 Wonder what are they doing?

-Swift's caption seems way more believable: "Looking up videos of kittens hugging each other, probably."
+Swift's caption though seems way more believable: "Looking up videos of kittens hugging each other, probably."

 Advertisement

 Those adorable hugging kittens must have had some magical power that made all the bad blood disappear between Swift and her ex Calvin Harris.
-Swift actually posted a clip with Hunt singing along to Harris' song "This Is What You Came For."
+Swift actually posted a clip of her and Hunt singing along to Harris' song "This Is What You Came For."

 Either way, it seems Swift was dedicating this lip sync to Hadid, who everyone was looking at on this night.

-What's even more exciting about the video, though, is that it may not be too long before we see Swift singing more songs she's written.
-In an interview with Entertainment Tonight, Hadid revealed that the singer is not only a great friend — she's also back in the studio.
+What's even more exciting about the video though, is that it may not be too long before we see Swift singing more songs she's written.
+In an interview with Entertainment Tonight, Hadid revealed that the singer is a great friend and also back in the studio.

 “She’s obviously such a great friend, and you know, she is starting to go back to work in the studio again, and really made time be here for me," Hadid said.
 "And I am so grateful for that."